HemantDutta/oneHealth/README.md

 patch_sklearn()
 ```

 This allowed us to seamlessly integrate oneDAL into our existing codebase and take advantage of its powerful capabilities without having to rewrite our entire code.
-With oneDAL, we were able to accelerate the training of our models and improve their accuracy, allowing us to make more accurate predictions about the prices of houses in Bengaluru based on various features such as square feet, bedrooms, bathrooms, and location.
+With oneDAL, we were able to accelerate the training of our models and improve their accuracy, allowing us to make more accurate predictions.

 Overall, the use of oneDAL in our project was crucial to achieving the level of accuracy, efficiency, and optimization necessary for accurate house price predictions.
 By leveraging the power of Intel's oneAPI platform, we were able to take our machine learning models to the next level and produce results that exceeded our expectations.